As a five-year-old girl, Jery B. Taylor learned the art of sweetgrass basket weaving from her grandmother on the grounds of Boone Hall Plantation.

-The intricate circular patterns that begin with a simple knot of lush green sweetgrass quickly evolve into ornate pieces of art that are the perfect memento of a vacation to coastal Georgia.
-More than a commercial product, these baskets are a lifeline to the endangered Gullah-Geechee culture, which traces its roots to West Africa, and has been featured on HGTV and the Discovery Channel.
+The intricate circular patterns begin with a simple knot of lush green sweetgrass.
+They quickly evolve into ornate pieces of art that are the perfect memento of a vacation to coastal Georgia.
+More than a commercial product, these baskets are a lifeline to the endangered Gullah-Geechee culture.
+They trace its roots to West Africa, and has been featured on HGTV and the Discovery Channel.
 Taylor’s baskets are even included in the permanent collection at the Smithsonian museums.

 “I’m the only one left who knows the pattern to make bulrush baskets,” Taylor explained.
 “I even make a special Jery’s Sweet Rush basket, which combines sweetgrass materials with the bulrush technique.”

-Taylor’s determination to keep the Gullah-Geechee culture alive—and to venture outside her comfort zone—inspired her to take up painting in 2007.
-Her folk art paintings, which are created with acrylic paint, are popular with visitors, as well as local residents.
+Taylor’s determination to keep the Gullah-Geechee culture alive inspired her to take up painting in 2007.

 “I find inspiration from a combination of what I see and from my imagination,” she explained.
 “A lot of the paintings I do are about the life we have lived, from baptisms and the church to working the fields and hanging out clothes on wash days.”

-To see Jery B. Taylor’s handwoven baskets and original paintings, visit Jery’s Baskets, located upstairs in the City market Art Center on West St. Julian Street.
+To see Jery B. Taylor’s handwoven baskets and original paintings, visit Jery’s Baskets.
+She is located upstairs in the City market Art Center on West St. Julian Street.
 Her studio is open daily from 8 a.m.-6 p.m.
 Shop online at jerysbaskets.com.